stratum-mining/sv2-spec/05-Mining-Protocol.md

 Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

+### 5.1.4 Future Jobs
+An empty future block job or speculated non-empty job can be sent in advance to speedup new mining job distribution.
+The point is that the mining server MAY have precomputed such a job and is able to pre-distribute it for all active channels.
+The only missing information to start to mine on the new block is the new prevhash.
+This information can be provided independently.

+Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

+To specify that a job is for a future prevhash, the job's `min_ntime` field is left empty.

 ## 5.2 Hashing Space Distribution
 Each mining device has to work on a unique part of the whole search space.
 The full search space is defined in part by valid values in the following block header fields: